unnamed44/TDM/README.md

 - you can automate party leaving message by setting party_leaving_msg in config.json.
 Then press LeaveParty button.
 - Reset clears history and npc data, Data is reset by switching charactors anyway.
 - DPS history is shown in the UI
-- Whisper lastest dps to a user type in the input
+- Whisper lastest dps to a user type one's name in the input
 - Enraged notifier on UI

 ## Credits